wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-muttering-serpent.md

 1. To goad people into making bad decisions.
 1. Remove all traces of itself in the area.
 1. Create a cult of doubters.
-Everytime somebody disparears, the cultist claim they had doubts about that person.
+Every time somebody disparears, the cultists claim they had doubts about that person.
 1. Make a deal with adventurers without ever being seen.
 It wants them to kill a rival.
 1. Lure the prettiest, confident face to its perdition.
 1. Find a truly confident and driven person.